ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 group by _id
 {CODE-BLOCK/}

-Same as the above query, but this time we're only taking the top 20 results (order by 'cost' from highest to lowest, limit to 20 results):
-{CODE-BLOCK: sql}
-select _id orderId, max(cost) cost
-from monthly_sales
-group by _id
-order by cost desc
-limit 20
-{CODE-BLOCK/}

 Querying for most recent version in an append-only table: e.g. select everything in the table, and in case we have duplicates (multiple rows with the same id)
-- only take the most recent version (the one with the highest _lastmodifiedTime):
+- only take the most recent version (the one with the highest _lastModifiedTime):
 {CODE-BLOCK: sql}
 SELECT DISTINCT o.*
 FROM monthly_orders o
 INNER JOIN
    (SELECT _id,
-        MAX(_lastmodifiedTime) AS latest
+        MAX(_lastModifiedTime) AS latest
    FROM monthly_orders
    GROUP BY  _id) oo
    ON o._id = oo._id
-       AND o._lastmodifiedTime = oo.latest
+       AND o._lastModifiedTime = oo.latest
 {CODE-BLOCK/}

 #### Apache Parquet